Type Inference

 <{ : true; : 800 }>()..<{ ?: number }>();

-<{ ?: number }>()..<{ : true; : 800 }>();Generally these failures prevent outdated assertions hanging around in your tests.
+<{ ?: number }>()..<{ : true; : 800 }>();In most cases, these failures are helpful — they prevent outdated assertions from accumulating in your tests.

 import { } from "tstyche";